DevCANS/Java-A-to-Z-Resources/05-Variable/02-Scope-And-Lifetime.md

 * Java programs are organized in the form of classes.
 Every class is part of some package.
 Java scope rules can be covered under following categories.

-Member Variables (Class Level Scope)
+## Member Variables (Class Level Scope)

 These variables must be declared inside class (outside any function).
 They can be directly accessed anywhere in class.
-Let’s take a look at an __example__:
+Let’s take a look at an example:

 ##### Example